15 minutes with Neil Krug

 Neil: But A$AP Rocky was cool.
 That was sort of a quick one.
 I think I had two hours or something with him. [laughing]

-Neil: In the last year-and-a-half, I’ve probably shot two or three books worth of material that I'm kind of organising.
+Neil: In the last year-and-a-half, I’ve probably shot two or three books worth of material that I'm kind of organizing.
 In my spare time when I'm home, I try to sit down in my little studio and just weave through everything.

 Mo: How has this year been different compared to last year?